Ghost-hunting past haunts Alaska board nominee

 Past ghost-hunting experiences have come back to haunt a man picked by Gov. Mike Dunleavy to serve on a compensation board for crime victims.

+John Francis hasn't shied away from the topic, voluntarily bringing it up during a House hearing last week and calmly fielding pointed questions during a Senate hearing Wednesday.
+In an interview Thursday, he spoke of a life-changing event in which he felt the soul of a man "go through my body."

+Francis said he was somewhat surprised by how much attention the ghost hunting has gotten.
+He said he expected more questions on criminal activity he was involved in many years ago, which he said included burglary and insurance fraud, though he acknowledged there were time constraints on Wednesday's hearing.

-Sen. Lora Reinbold focused on John Francis' ghost hunting and his thoughts on the paranormal during a confirmation hearing Wednesday.
-The Eagle River Republican said she's been contacted by people concerned about the matter.
+During that hearing, Eagle River Republican Sen. Lora Reinbold focused on Francis' ghost hunting and his thoughts on the paranormal.
+She said she has been contacted by people concerned about the matter.

 Sign Up and Save